plantinformatics/pretzel-documentation-website/docs/aggdocs.md

 ## View a summary of accessions for a searched subset of markers​

-Click back onto the explore tab and search for a genotype dataset and add it to the view.
-Click on the genotype tab on the right hand tab
+Click back onto the Explore tab and search for a genotype dataset and add it to the view.
+For example the following dataset on plantinformatics.io

     AVR_1K-CoreCollection_Wheat_Exome_genotypes